redrohX/md-content/pages/home/default.en.md

 ---
-title: 'No let''s call this index'
+title: 'Why don''t we call this page home'
 ---

 ##this is home